Which drug is commonly used to promote fetal lung maturity?

 What is the term used to describe the phenomenon of a fetus making a sound in utero?

-Which of the following parameters is most critical to monitor in a patient with pre-eclampsia?
+Which of the following is a complication of pre-eclampsia?

 Which of the following is the BEST management principle regarding abdominal pregnancy?